MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Conclusions and Future Work

 We proposed two families of novel spatial filters parameterized by filter rank.
-We provided a method to select this parameter minimizing MSE of the filter output.
-We also developed open source simulation framework for evaluation of efficiency of spatial filters which is available online.
-In its current form, this extensible framework enables also investigation of directed connectivity among sources of interest by means of PDC measure.
-We hope the proposed filters may found use within the EEG/MEG community and possibly beyond, e.g., in wireless communications.
+We also provided a method to select this parameter such that the MSE of the filter output is minimized.
+The proposed filters extend the MV-PURE framework \cite{Yamada2006, Piotrowski2008, Piotrowski2009, Yamagishi2013, Piotrowski2014}.
+The approach of the proposed filters may be extended further with sensor space transformations, such as projecting $\bm{R}$ onto its principal subspace \cite{Gutierrez2006,Sekihara2008}.

+We emphasize that the proposed filters can be applied in other areas of array signal processing such as wireless communications \cite{Piotrowski2009}.
+Indeed, such applications may stimulate further development of these filters, by deriving their online implementations or relaxing the nulling constraints (see, e.g., \cite{Piotrowski2012b, Yukawa2013} for related work).